navidkazempour/automatic_goggles/README.md

    	This will allow us to automatically start debugging the server using the Inspector on Chrome Browser.
    2. Using two terminals, start one by typing 'node-inspector' and then copying the url into the browser and starting the second terminal by typing nodemon --debug server.js.
 In addition, type in 'debugger;' wherever you require it inside the js file.
    additional: --debug-brk
-3. Jade, handlebars, & ejs are tools to render html in node, similar to erb in sinatra.

 ##### Git (team process):
 1. Sync your fork with upstream.